 That said, you can run an inorganic campaign for less than $20 per day.
 Although this campaign will have limited reach, it will give you access to tools that allow you to test the effectiveness of your website CTAs and track user behavior.

 Your Marketing Goals and Target Demographic

-Depending on the topic of your website, especially for companies that sell products that are traditionally bought in person or ones that don’t sell a product at all, the goal of your marketing campaigns is likely to increase traffic and brand awareness.
+Depending on the topic of your website, especially for companies that sell products that are traditionally bought in person or ones that don’t sell a product at all, the goal of your marketing campaigns is likely to drive traffic and brand awareness.
 If this is the case, then inorganic SEO campaigns may cost your business more than the benefits that you reap from it.